macbodziak/navigation-grid/README.txt

 - Go to Edit > Project Settings > Player, under Other Settings find and check "Allow 'unsafe' code"

 ---Example:
-- Folder Navigation/Examples contains an exampple scene as well as example scripts to demonstrate how to use this package.
+- Folder Navigation/Examples contains an example scene as well as example scripts to demonstrate how to use this package.
 - In the example scene, click the "test" game object.
 It has the example scripts attached. to Switch between examples, enable the chosen example, and disable all other.